How to Start an LLC in Mississippi - Complete Guide

 Manager-managed:

-By default, if the Certificate of Formation doesn't specify, your LLC is considered member-managed.
+Unless indicated in the Certificate of Formation, then by default your LLC is member-managed.

-To legally form your LLC in Mississippi, file a Certificate of Formation with the Secretary of State.
-Mississippi does not accept mail filings for new LLCs; filings must be online.
+In order to establish your LLC legally in the state of Mississippi you must submit a Certificate of Formation to the Secretary of State.
+Mississippi does not receive mail filings on the new LLCs; the filings have to be online.

 Information required: